tiegz/recipe-rating-microservice/README.md

 Submit your rating for a recipe with an HTTP request to the path "/submit_rating".

+Returns JSON representation of the rating that was submitted.

 ##### Request Parameters:

 * **recipe_id**: The id of the recipe you want to rate. (required)